Actively Recruiting

 - Patients with premorbid severe hearing impairment, severe cognitive impairment, progressive neurological disorders, or psychological disorders

-- Patients with surgical complications causing profuse bleeding from invasive sites, septic shock unresponsive to treatment, or expected mortality within 48 hours
+- Patients with surgical complications causing profuse bleeding, septic shock unresponsive to treatment, or expected mortality within 48 hours

 - Pregnant women